Council LogoCouncil

 Related Terms

-AI Hallucination
+AI Reasoning

 Common Questions

-What does Grounding (AI) mean in simple terms?
+What does Grounding mean in simple terms?

-Why is Grounding (AI) important for AI users?
+Why is Grounding important for AI users?

 Related Use Cases